DBHYDRO Browser

 Question: What is "preferred" data?

-Answer: Some data has a recorder type of PREF.
-These specific data sets have undergone an additional level of QA/QC by the SFWMD and should be used wherever applicable.
+Answer: Some hydrologic data has a recorder type of PREF.
+These specific data sets have undergone an additional level of QA/QC by the SFWMD and should be used when available.

 Question: What coordinate system and projection is used for X-Y coordinates?